- As unusual as it may sound, BSoDs are not really harmful for your PC, even though the ntoskrnl.exe critical_process_died message may scare you.

 4.1 Install the latest updates

 - Press Windows Key + I to open the Settings app.

-- When Settings app opens, navigate to Update & Security section.
+- Navigate to the Update & Security section.

 - Click Check for updates button.